mattam82/rocq-prover.org/data/pages/governance.md

 ## II.
 Roles and responsibilities

-### A. Project Leader, Coordination Team and Core Team
+### A. Project Leader and Core Team

 The Project Leader of the official Rocq Projects is Matthieu Sozeau.

-The Project Leader can appoint a team of [Rocq Coordinators](/governance/governance#Coordination) to help with coordination tasks, who have the right to act in the name of the Project Leader in all matters of coordination.
+The Project Leader has appointed a team of [Rocq Counselors](/governance/governance#Council) to help with project managment tasks.

-*Currently, Matthieu Sozeau has appointed Yves Bertot, Paul-André Mélies, Nicolas Tabareau and Théo Zimmermann as Rocq Coordinators, who have accepted this Role.*
+*Currently, Matthieu Sozeau has appointed Yves Bertot, Paul-André Mélies, Nicolas Tabareau and Théo Zimmermann as Rocq Counselors, who have accepted this Role.*

-The [Rocq Core](/governance/governance#Core) team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the Rocq Prover and official Rocq Projects.
+The [Rocq Core](/governance/governance#Core) team is composed of a set of voluntary, co-opted developers that govern the development of the Rocq Prover and official Rocq Projects.

 It is the role of the Project Leader and the Core team to resolve disputes that may arise in relation to the official Rocq Projects, specifically to ensure that